Generalised Taft algebras and pairs in involution: Generalised Taft algebras

-\begin{remark} The Yetter-Drinfeld modules over a Hopf algebra $H$ form the category $^H_H\mathcal {YD}$.
-The diagonal action and coaction of $H$ define a monoidal structure on it.
-If the antipode of $H$ is invertible $_H^H\mathcal {YD}$ is braided monoidal with braiding
+\begin{remark} The \YetterDrinfeld modules over a Hopf algebra $H$ form the category $^H_H\mathcal {YD}$.
+The diagonal action and coaction of $H$ define a monoidal structure on it, see \cite[Chapter 7.15]{Etingof2015}.
+If the antipode of $H$ is invertible, the natural isomorphism